 All shipments will originate from here in

-Is this a kit of bits that I have to assemble?
+Is this a kit of bits that I have to contruct?

-No, the EFH comes ready assembled in the configuration that I think gives the best results.
+No, the original EFH comes ready assembled in the configuration that I think gives the best results.

 By the nature of its design, you will have the option to adjust the positioning of the various layers of the EFH to best suit your ideas of quality and to suit your workflow.